I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Our house sits on 4 acres of land outside Beaumont, AB.
 We have quite a few trees, a little pond, and lots of nature surrounding us.
 When I thought about what style I wanted for our renovation, farmhouse just felt right for the location.
 I love modern farmhouses, old farmhouses, English farmhouses and everything in between, but I didn’t want the house to feel dated.
 So I created my own eclectic style that I like to call modern English country cottage farmhouse!
 It’s a thing, or at least it is in my head lol!

 Our climate can be fairly extreme here in Alberta.
-We frequently range from -40ºC in the winter to +40ºC in the summer and winter can last for up to 7-8 months.
-I knew that I wanted a structure that would withstand the elements and that would allow us to use the space for as much of the year as possible.
+We frequently range from -40ºC in the winter to +40ºC in the summer.
+Winter can last for up to 7-8 months.
+I wanted a structure that would withstand the elements and that would allow us to use the space for as much of the year as possible.
 We decided to add a permanent foundation and permanent roof structure in order to do this.

 We chose to use the same finishes on the exterior of the sunroom as we used on the rest of the house: Allura Fiber Cement Siding in Sterling Grey and Allura Fiber Cement Trim in Snow White.
 We covered the ICF block foundation with cement board and then created the X detail using the trim.
 I love the unique look it creates!

-When I searched for screening options for the sunroom I fell in love with our black screen windows from Suncoast Enclosures at first sight.
-They are screen panels that come with an option to add sliding vinyl windows that can be fully opened on a hot day or closed to retain heat and protect the space from inclement weather of which we have a fair bit.
-And when I say vinyl windows I mean that the actual window panes are made of a super thick strong vinyl, not glass!
-You can read about these 3 season vinyl windows HERE.
+When I searched for screening options for the sunroom, I fell in love with our black screen windows from Suncoast Enclosures!
+They are screen panels that come with an option to add sliding vinyl windows.
+They can be fully opened or closed to retain heat and protect the space from inclement weather.
+The windowpanes are made of a super thick strong vinyl, not glass!

 In the photo below the windows are pushed down to the bottom to let fresh air in while keeping creepy crawlies out!